 Rule #2: Don’t Park in Truck Spots

-Never park in a truck parking spot at truck stops, even if there are lots available.
-Truckers come in and out at all hours and they may need that spot.
+Never park in a truck parking spot at truck stops, even if many are available.
+Truckers come in and out at all hours, and they may need that spot.

 Only park in designated RV spots.
 You’ll thank me for two reasons for this advice.